fan2/mkdocs/docs/blog/posts/toolchain/gas-directives.md

 Sometimes it is desirable to skip assembly of portions of a file.
 The assembler provides some directives to allow conditional assembly.
 One use for these directives is to optionally assemble code as an aid for debugging.

 - `.if expression`: `.if` marks the beginning of a section of code which is only considered part of the source program being assembled if the argument (which must be an absolute expression) is non-zero.
 The end of the conditional section of code must be marked by the `.endif` directive.
 Optionally, code may be included for the alternative condition by using the `.else` directive.
-- `.ifdef symbol`: Assembles the following section of code if the speciﬁed symbol has been deﬁned.
+- `.ifdef symbol`: Assembles the following section of code if the specified symbol has been defined.
-- `.ifndef symbol` Assembles the following section of code if the speciﬁed symbol has not been deﬁned.
+- `.ifndef symbol` Assembles the following section of code if the specified symbol has not been defined.
 - `.else`: Assembles the following section of code only if the condition for the preceding `.if` or `.ifdef` was false.
 - `.endif`: Marks the end of a block of code that is only assembled conditionally.